 The fellowship year is divided into 13, four-week block rotations, including:

-- Abdominal/Pelvic CT – four block rotations
+- Abdominal/Pelvic CT – three block rotations

-- Ultrasound – three block rotations
+- Ultrasound – two block rotations

-- Body MRI – four block rotations
+- Body MRI – three block rotations

 - Choice of elective – one block rotation